Who we are

 The HEIR network believes that IR is playing an increasingly important role in enhancing learning and teaching practice and providing timely and relevant evidence to aid management decision making at all levels within UK and Irish higher education institutions.

-The network is coordinated by a Planning Group that focuses on supporting the network through providing networking opportunities and organising annual conferences and smaller-scale one-day events.
+The network is coordinated by a voluntary Planning Group that focuses on supporting the network through providing networking opportunities and facilitating host institutions in organising the annual HEIR conference.

 What we do